Stylizing Logo and Adding Border: Vector Photoshop Tutorial

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-In this video we'll be stylizing our logo as well as adding a border.
-With our phase 10 vector photoshop file open, let's begin.
+In this video, we'll be stylizing our logo as well as adding a border.
+With our Phase 10 Vector Photoshop file open, let's begin.

 The first thing we'll want to do is add a border to our trapezoid base.
 We can do this by adding a stroke.
-We go to our options bar with the ellipse tool or any of the shape tools selected.
+We go to our Options Bar with the Ellipse Tool or any of the Shape Tools selected.

 Adobe Photoshop Bootcamp: Live & Hands-on, In NYC or Online, Learn From Experts, Free Retake, Small Class Sizes, 1-on-1 Bonus Training.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.

-I'll change mine to round.
-I like the look of that.
-It softens the whole logo a bit.
+I'll change mine to Round*.
+I like the look of that—it softens the whole logo a bit.

-Currently, we have a 4 to 2 ratio 4 × 2 gap and we can manipulate this as we prefer as well.
-For example, I'll change my dash to 8 × 2 and then we can also create a pattern.
-If I make it 8 × 2 and then 6 × 2 and 4 × 2, we'll see that I have the 8 × 2, 6 × 2, and 4 × 2.
-And this pattern will repeat itself.
+Currently, we have a 4:2 ratio (4 × 2 gap), and we can modify this as desired.
+For example, I'll change my dash to 8 × 2, and then we can also create a pattern.
+If I make it 8 × 2, then 6 × 2, and 4 × 2, we'll see a repeating pattern of 8 × 2,6 × 2, and 4 × 2.

 See you there!